OpenWIS/openwis-documentation/_kanban/OpenWIS-Backlog-000042.md

 ---
 layout: backlog
 title: v4 - ADMIN2 Browse product metadata table
-kanCategory: analyse
+kanCategory: test
 kanSubCategory: pending
 kanAssigned: UKMO
 kanBacklog: 42
 kanIssue:
 kanPullReq:
-kanFeature: Integrated catologue
+kanFeature: Integrated catalogue
-kanRelease: 4.1
+kanRelease: 4.0
 kanMetric: 2.1
 kanSize: 3
 kanPriority: 2
 kanRepo:
 kanProject:
 ---
-Enhancement ADMIN2: Browse product metadata table
+Enhancement ADMIN2: Browse product metadata table.

+Update - scrum - 2016-11-17: GT - Migrated into new v4.0 as part of Kanban 81. v4 - Refactoring to improve modularity.

+---

 This task was part of the OpenWISv4/GeoNetworksv3 [work package][WP] assigned to GeoCat in 2015.
 The [documentation][doc] produced as part of that work describes the new functionality delivered.